Nexus-Mods/NexusMods.App/docs/decisions/backend/0011-installer-persistence.md

 #### Design: Save Format Reuse

-The proposed save data can be reused, across other types of deployment that are similar in nature to `Advanced Installer` such as FOMOD deployment.
+The proposed save data can be reused, across other types of deployment that are similar in nature to `Advanced Installer`.

 The `Advanced Installer` settings structure is intended for reuse through the use of composition, as a structure embedded within another structure, for example: